Wondering how to travel on a budget? Here are 50 budget travel tips to help you explore the world for less.

 29) Invest In A Good Quality Water Bottle

-Here is another tip that people should use all the time, not just when traveling.
+Having your own water bottle is another tip that budget travelers should use all the time, not just when traveling.

 Buying bottled water is a waste of money and plastic!

-Be mindful of the environment, and your spending, and get a good-quality reusable water bottle.
+Be mindful of the environment, and spending money, and get a good-quality reusable water bottle.
 Always have it with you and refill it from a water fountain or filling station whenever possible.

 However, if you’re visiting a country that doesn’t have clean tap water, you often have no choice but to buy water.